sodadata/docs/soda-agent/secrets.md

 ```
 4. Follow the remaining guided steps to add a new data source in Soda Cloud.
 When you save the data source and test the connection, Soda Cloud uses the values you stored as environment variables in the values YAML file you supplied during redeployment.

-## Integrate with your secrets manager
+## Integrate with a secrets manager

-Use External Secrets Operator (ESO) to integrate your Soda Agent with your secrets manager, such as a Hashicorp Vault, AWS Secrets Manager or Azure Key Vault, and securely reconcile the login credentials that Soda Agent uses for your data sources.
+Use External Secrets Operator (ESO) to integrate your Soda Agent with your secrets manager, such as a Hashicorp Vault, AWS Secrets Manager, or Azure Key Vault, and securely reconcile the login credentials that Soda Agent uses for your data sources.

 For example, imagine you use a Hashicorp Vault to store data source login credentials and your security protocol demands frequent rotation of passwords.
 In this situation, the challenge is that apps running in your Kubernetes cluster, like a Soda Agent, need access to the up-to-date passwords.

 To address the challenge, you can set up and configure ESO in your Kubernetes cluster to regularly reconcile externally-stored password values so that your apps always have the credentials they need.
 Doing so obviates the need to manually redeploy a values YAML file with new passwords for apps running in the cluster each time your system refreshes the passwords.

 The current integration of Soda Agent and a secrets manager *does not* yet support the configuration of the Soda Cloud credentials.
-For those credentials, use a tool such as <a href="https://github.com/jkroepke/helm-secrets" target="_blank">helm-secrets</a> or <a href="https://github.com/helmfile/vals" target="_blank">vals</a>.
+For those credentials, use a tool such as:
+* <a href="https://github.com/jkroepke/helm-secrets" target="_blank">helm-secrets</a>
+* <a href="https://github.com/helmfile/vals" target="_blank">vals</a>.

 To integrate Soda Agent with a secret manager, you need the following:
 * **External Secrets Operator (ESO)** which is a Kubernetes operator that facilitates a connection between the Soda Agent and your secrets manager